 - Schedule of Classes - October 15, 2021 7:14PM EDT

 - Course Catalog - October 15, 2021 7:28PM EDT

-Course information provided by the Courses of Study 2020-2021.
-Courses of Study 2021-2022 is scheduled to publish by July 1.
+Course information provided by the Courses of Study 2021-2022.

 Volcanic rocks constitute a significant component of the surface of all the terrestrial planets.
 Volcanoes are the main location of mass and energy exchange between the external and internal parts of our planet, making volcanic processes key not only for the physical and chemical evolution of the planet, but also to the evolution of climate and life.
 This course incorporates the physics and chemistry of magmatic processes related to volcanic activity in several modules followed by exercises done in class and complemented by weekly assignments.
-The goal of this course is to enable students to be able to: a) identify, describe and interpret the different volcanic deposits in the geologic record; b) interpret the physical mechanisms by which magmas are produced, transport through the mantle and crust, and erupt at the surface; c) understand the role of volcanism in planetary evolution; d) evaluate the hazards and risks to human populations and the environment associated with volcanic processes.

-When Offered Spring.
+When Offered Fall.